lukekproj/GECKO/CONTRIBUTING.md

 1. Fork the repo and create a branch from `main`
 2. Make your changes
-3. Test your changes with a .kinarm file before submitting (examples/demo_1.kinarm works well for this)
+3. Run the test suite (`pytest tests/`) and test your changes with a .kinarm file before submitting (examples/demo_1.kinarm works well for this)
 4. Open a PR with a clear description of what you changed and why

 ## Questions?